vd4mmind/vivekdas.github.io/_posts/2025-11-23-test-snippet.md

 ---
 Here is my small snippet of thought for the day!

 I started playing with **Gemini 3, Google AI Studio and, Anti-gravity** to put my ideas into action.
 I improved my website today to add blogs, built dashboards with Agentic AI.
-It is a **Biomarker Analytical Dashboard** that can enable power calculation as well for experimental design while panning trials or observational research. :blush:
+It is a **Biomarker Analytical Dashboard** that can enable power calculation as well for experimental design while panning trials or observational research. &#x1F60A;

 **Check out the details below and try my new BioTrial Analytics Dashboard**